thetuvix/webxr/explainer.md

 The basic steps most WebXR applications will go through are:

- 1. Query to see if the desired XR mode is supported.
+ 1. **Query** to see if the desired XR mode is supported.
- 1. If support is available, application advertises XR functionality to the user.
+ 1. If support is available, **advertise XR functionality** to the user.
+ 1. A [user-activation event](https://html.spec.whatwg.org/multipage/interaction.html#activation) indicates that the user wishes to use XR.
- 1. Request an immersive XR session from the device in response to a [user-activation event](https://html.spec.whatwg.org/multipage/interaction.html#activation).
+ 1. **Request an immersive session** from the device
- 1. Use the session to run a render loop that produces graphical frames to be displayed on the XR device.
+ 1. Use the session to **run a render loop** that produces graphical frames to be displayed on the XR device.
- 1. Continue producing frames until the user indicates that they wish to exit XR mode.
+ 1. Continue **producing frames** until the user indicates that they wish to exit XR mode.
- 1. End the XR session.
+ 1. **End the XR session**.

+In the following sections, the code examples will demonstrate the core API concepts through this lifecycle sequence using immersive VR sessions first, and then cover the differences in introduced by [inline sessions](#inline-sessions) afterwards.
+The code examples should be read as all belonging to the same application.

 ### XR hardware